juvar/murano-tutorial/source/introduction.rst

 **UI**
   This folder contain a description of the UI form for your application.

-  The description of UI forms  are written in a special format, based on yaml.
+  The description of UI forms  are written in a special format, based on YAML.
   UI form will be rendered into html popup window, where you will be able to pass parameters for your application.